the creative director of comme des garçons parfums on reissuing ten of their most iconic scents | read | i-D

 How did you choose which of the many scents you have worked on to reissue?

 The selection has been made according to the demand.
 For instance, Garage and Sequoia are very appreciated.
 We have just listened to the wish of our loyal customers.
-It's not about looking back -- I consider this a great opportunity to reedit the favourite scents for customers.
+It's not about looking back — I consider this a great opportunity to reedit the favorite scents for customers.

 Looking back over these scents, what struck you most?
 What was the most unexpected thing about them?
 Or something that struck you that you'd forgotten?

-The making process of these fragrances -- created with several noses -- illustrates this idea to reach the vision, to materialise the idea.
-This makes the whole difference.
+The making process of these fragrances — created with several noses — illustrates this idea to reach the vision, to materialize the idea.
+This makes the entire difference.

 How do you represent such a visionary brand as CDG in the form of a fragrance?